comychitz/intro_to_programming/README.md

 ```

 This concludes part one of my introduction to programming.
 In this section we
-have learned the basics of a C++ program, how to write, compile and execute our
+have learned the basics of a computer program, and how to write, compile and
-code.
+execute C++ code.
 Now let's really start to dig into the fun stuff!

 # part two
 [TODO]